A personal experience of music conservatoire auditions and consultation lessons.

-Hello, my name is Sophie and I am now a second year student at the Royal Academy of Music.
+Although I am now a fourth year student at the Royal Academy of Music, I can remember my conservatoire auditions very well!
 I started the cello when I was six years old and have always loved it; I knew I wanted to pursue a career in music.
 However, I was not sure whether to take the university or conservatoire route!

 I originally applied in 2018 to study music at four universities (Royal Holloway, Southampton, Bristol and Birmingham), as well as the four London conservatoires (Guildhall School of Music and Drama, Trinity Laban, Royal Academy of Music and Royal College of Music).